Creating a team

 Every team requires a unique team name and an Okta tenant, which Advanced Server Access uses to authenticate users in your team.

 Team names are case-insensitive, alphanumeric, and may contain dots, dashes, and underscores.
 Generally, to use Advanced Server Access, you will only need one team, which you can name after your company.
-If, for right now, you are only going to run a trial or POC of Advanced Server Access at your company, you might want to name the trial team something like
+For example, if you are running a trial or proof-of-concept (POC) of Advanced Server Access at your company, you might name the trial team <companyname>-trial.

 Configuring a Project